SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/index.md

 ---
 title: The Delivery Group
 excerpt: >-
-  The Delivery Group is a prominent carrier specializing in mail distribution services to enhance the efficiency of shipping and delivery processes.
+  The Delivery Group (TDG) is a prominent carrier specializing in mail distribution services to enhance the efficiency of shipping and delivery processes.
 deprecated: false
 hidden: false
 metadata: